tecladocode/web-dev-bootcamp/curriculum/section06/lectures/08_accessing_mongodb_with_compass_and_atlas/README.md

 ## Deploy a Free Tier Cluster

-* Go to the Atlas login page[^page], provide your account credentials and sign in to your account.
+* Go to the Atlas login [page](https://account.mongodb.com/account/login), provide your account credentials and sign in to your account.

 * You should be able to see the following page where you can start setting up your free MongoDB cluster: